Vasav-Y/KRSSG-Tasks/README.md

 KRSSG Task Round

+Task_1->It contains two folders
-Task_1->It contains all the files for the task 1
+           ->Bonus folder for the Bonus task
+		   ->WithoutBonus for normal task

-	•	Bonus-
+	ï¿½	Bonus-
 			This contains the files for the bonus round
 			First run casino.py file
 			Then run client.py file and enter the name Client